Dev-Dipesh/vagrant-ansible-LAMP-nginx-varnish-playbook/README.md

-# vagrant-ansible-LAMP-nginx-varnish-playbook
+# Vagrant-Ansible-LAMP-Nginx-Varnish-Playbook
-Ansible YML Playbook for configuring LAMP with nginx and varnish on server
+Ansible YML Playbook for configuring LAMP with nginx and varnish.
+IN PROGRESS...